lashoun/upgraded-fefates-randomizer/README.md

 - Changes to weapon triangles: Tome <-> Axe, Dagger <-> Sword, and Bow <-> Lance become neutral
     - Rationale: range weapons can already hit melee weapons without retaliation so they shouldn't have weapon advantage on top of that
 - Weapon rank requirements decreased by one for every weapon: for instance, iron weapons are available from rank E.
 - Weapon updates: increased the difference between Hoshidan and Nohrian weapons, nerfed the hell out of those busted hidden weapons, doubled Staff Exp for convenience.
 The changes only concern Bronze / Iron / Steel / Silver weapons.
-A few other
 	- Swords, Lances: +1 Mt, -10 Hit, -5 Avo, +2 Crit
 	- Katanas, Naginatas: -1 Mt, +5 Hit, +2 Avo
 	- Axes: +1 Mt, -10 Hit, -5 Avo